 Rate of unemployed persons aged 15–64 to the economically active population of the corresponding age.

-rate of people aged 15–64 employed part-time to the total number of employed people aged 15–64.
+Part-time employment rate: of the EU countries, Norway and Switzerland is calculated as the number of people aged 15–64 employed part-time compared to the number of employed people aged 15–64.

 Data contain the total public and private health expenditure.